innerbytes/idajs/Ida/README.template.md

 **What are Move Scripts?**

 Move scripts are **coroutines** that execute animation and movement sequences over multiple frames.
-Unlike life scripts that run completely each frame, move scripts pause and resume their execution across many frames.
+Unlike life scripts that run completely each frame, move scripts continue their execution across many frames.

 **Key Characteristics:**